Fuedy/quakeParser/README.md

 ## Technology and Tools
 For this application, I used:
 - Node.js
-- Typescript (transpile with ts-node)
+- Typescript (transpiled with ts-node)
 - Jest for unit testings
 - Yarn for package managment
 - ESLint for static checks